 FN can be easily collected by flow sampling because the flow’s rate is well-distributed or correlated with overall packet’s input rate.
 In contrast FU need to be captured packet-by-packet, because the flow’s rate is suspicious or too small for sampling that may cause a sampling error.
 Symbols and notations used in the system are described in Table 1.

-Table 1 Symbols and Notations